Camp Nelson National Monument KY

 Designation: National Monument

 The US Army established Camp Nelson as a fortified supply depot in April 1863.
-The site evolved into a massive recruitment and training center for African American soldiers (United States Colored Troops) and a refugee camp for their families.
-Camp Nelson served as a shelter for civilians fleeing war and for enslaved people hoping to secure their freedom and aid in the destruction of slavery.
+Over the next 3 years. the site evolved into a massive recruitment and training center for United States Colored Troops and a refugee camp for their families.
+It served as a shelter for civilians fleeing war and for enslaved people hoping to secure their freedom and aid in the destruction of slavery.

 Weather: